Our Leadership

 Rosa Whitaker, H.E.
 Félix Tshisekedi of the Democratic Republic of Congo, H.E John Dramani Mahama of Ghana, President Brice Clotaire Oligui Nguema of Gabon and Archbishop Nicolas Duncan-Williams.

-Rosa Whitaker, Dr. Sidi Ould Tah incoming President of the African Development Bank Group, Prof. Benedict Okey Oramah President & Chairman Afreximbank, H.E.
-Paul Kagame President of Rwanda, Marlene Ngoyi CEO of the Fund for Export Development in Africa.
+Rosa Whitaker, Dr. Sidi Ould Tah President of the African Development Bank Group, Prof. Benedict Okey Oramah Fmr.
+President & Chairman Afreximbank, H.E.
+Paul Kagame President of Rwanda, Marlene Ngoyi Fmr.
+CEO of the Fund for Export Development in Africa.

 Dr. Josephine Wapakabulo at a CEO Roundtable hosted by Heriot-Watt University, Dubai Campus, graced by His Majesty King Charles III.